harvester/docs/versioned_docs/version-v1.2/vm/live-migration.md

 When `host-model` is used, the process fetches the value of the primary CPU model and fills `spec.NodeSelectors` of the newly created pod with the label `cpu-model-migration.node.kubevirt.io/{cpu-model}`.

-Besides, you can customize the CPU model in `spec.domain.cpu.model` instead of using default `host-model`.
+Alternatively, you can customize the CPU model in `spec.domain.cpu.model`.
 For example, if the CPU model is `XYZ`, the process fills `spec.NodeSelectors` of the newly created pod with the label `cpu-model.node.kubevirt.io/XYZ`.

 However, `host-model` only allows migration of the VM to a node with same CPU model.
 For more information, see [Limitations](#limitation).